yellowme/juanitos/README.md

 * Be Mobile first!
 * Please use the [BEM](https://en.bem.info/methodology/quick-start/) Methodology!
 Or if you have the time learn about [styled components](https://www.styled-components.com) and remove SASS.
 NO MORE HORRIBLE CSS CRASHES AGAIN!

+## Project Structure

+* We use this [folder structure](https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1) to organize our project in scenes, components and services.
+We are not sure how to handle Redux yet but it will resemble this structure.
+The idea is that every component have all the things necessary to inside its folder.

 ## Storybook

 Learn more about [Storybook](https://storybook.js.org/) and why it can be a useful tool during development.
-Try to use it to debug/create your components.
+Try to use it to create/debug your components.

 ### Run storybook